World of Darkness

 World of Darkness is a series of tabletop role-playing games, originally created by Mark Rein-Hagen for White Wolf Publishing.
 It began as an annual line of five games in 1991–1995, with Vampire: The Masquerade, Werewolf: The Apocalypse, Mage: The Ascension, Wraith: The Oblivion, and Changeling: The Dreaming, along with off-shoots based on these.
 The series ended in 2004, and the reboot Chronicles of Darkness was launched the same year with a new line of games.
 In 2011, the original series was brought back, and the two have since been published concurrently.

 The games in the series have a shared setting, also named the World of Darkness, which is a dark, gothic-punk interpretation of the real world, where supernatural beings such as vampires and werewolves exist in secrecy.
-The original series' setting has a large focus on lore and overarching narrative.
-In contrast, Chronicles of Darknesss setting has no such narrative and presents the details of its setting as optional.
+The original series' setting focuses largely on lore and overarching narrative.
+In contrast, the Chronicles of Darknesss setting has no such narrative and presents the details of its setting as optional.

 The series has been well received critically for its setting, writing, and art direction, and has won or been nominated for awards including the Origins Award.
-It has also been commercially successful, with millions of game books sold; by 2001, Vampire: The Masquerade was the second highest selling tabletop role-playing game after TSR, Inc.'s Dungeons & Dragons.
+It has also been commercially successful, with millions of game books sold; By 2001, Vampire: The Masquerade was the second highest-selling tabletop role-playing game after TSR, Inc.'s Dungeons & Dragons.
 The series has been adapted into other media, including the television series Kindred: The Embraced, actual play web series, novels and anthologies, comic books, card games, and a line of video games.

 Games

 The series began in 1991 with Vampire: The Masquerade.

-The original World of Darkness series consists of eight core lines of role-playing games which were originally released from 1991 to 2002:
+The original World of Darkness series consists of eight core lines of role-playing games, which were originally released from 1991 to 2002, presented here in order of release: